Being a victim of any kind of bullying feels really bad and it’s important for you to know two things:

 - Skip school or avoid school or afterschool activities because you're afraid of the bully

-- Don’t be afraid to tell.
+- Be afraid to tell.
 Telling is NOT tattling!
 It's the right thing to do!

 - Hurt yourself.
 Nothing is that hopeless that it can’t be resolved.
 As painful as bullying is, NOTHING is ever that bad that you should hurt yourself in any way.